-The PyFerret 7.2 release, which encapsulates version 7.2 of Ferret, includes binaries for:
+The PyFerret 7.4.3 release, which encapsulates version 7.4.3 of Ferret, includes binaries for:

 - RedHat Enterprise Linux 6 (RHEL6), 64-bit, which uses Python 2.6

-- Ubuntu-14.04, 64-bit, which uses Python 2.7
+- RedHat Enterprise Linux 7 (RHEL7), 64-bit, which uses Python 2.7

 Ferret Datasets The datasets used for creating land outlines and masks, and also used by example and tutorial scripts.
-For Ferret v7.1, the datasets that are used by "go land" and "go land_detail" to draw land boundaries, national borders, rivers, and so forth on maps are updated.
+For Ferret v7.1, the datasets that are used by "go land" and "go land_detail" to draw land boundaries, national borders, rivers, and so forth on maps were updated.

 For building PyFerret from source code, you only need to download the PyFerret source tarball from the NOAA-PMEL PyFerret GitHub repository.